astro215/Jainil_AIML_Assessment/README.md

 ## Solution Notebook

-The solution notebook is named `DS_ML_Coding_Challenge.ipynb`.
+The solution notebook is named `Jainil_AIML_Assessment.ipynb`.
 It contains the following steps:

 1. Preprocessing and Feature Engineering
 2. Exploratory Data Analysis (EDA)